openstf/stf/doc/DEPLOYMENT.md

 # Deployment

-So you've got STF running via `stf local` and now you'd like to deploy it to a real server.
+So you've got STF running via `stf local` and now you'd like to deploy it to real servers.
 While there are of course various ways to set everything up, this document will focus on a [systemd](http://www.freedesktop.org/wiki/Software/systemd/) + [Docker](https://www.docker.com/) deployment.
+Even if you've got a different setup, you should be able to use the configuration files as a rough guide.

 STF consists of multiple independent processes communicating via [ZeroMQ](http://zeromq.org/) and [Protocol Buffers](https://github.com/google/protobuf).
 We call each process a "unit" to match systemd terminology.

 The core topology is as follows.

 ![Rough core topology](topo-v1.png)

+Each unit and its function will be explained later in the document.

 ## Assumptions